Matrix Model for Riemann Zeta via its Local Factors: Matrix model in the phase space

 \section{Matrix model in the phase space}

-The partition function (and the effective action) of the unitary matrix model can be expressed as an integral over a phase space, in which the angular coordinates are augmented by their conjuguate momenta.
+The partition function (and the effective action) of the unitary matrix model can be expressed as an integral over a phase space, in which the angular coordinates $\theta$ are augmented by their conjuguate momenta $h$.
+The objective is to write the partition function (schematically) as $Z \sim \int \mathcal{D}\theta\, \mathcal{D}h\, e^{- H(\theta, h)}$, where $H$ is a Hamiltonian.
 We shall review this phase space description, developed in Refs.\cite{Dutta:2007ws,Dutta2016byx} with the motivation that phase space picture may suggest a natural Hamiltonian.

 The starting point is the partition function that can alternatively be expressed as a sum over representations of $U(N)$, which are characterized by Young diagrams.
 In the large $N$ limit, the contributions from a class of diagrams dominate\cite{Douglas:1993iia}.
 It is possible to express the partition function in terms of the phase space of a system of free fermions.
 In this picture the coordinates and momenta are the eigenvalues $\theta_i$ and the number of hooks $h_i$ of the right-most boxes in $i$-th row of a Young diagram.